turingschool/gear-up/archive/pre-work/intro_with_empathy.markdown

 ### Pre-Work Preparation
 #### Background Knowledge

+Step 1: Watch this video from Google.
 * ["Unconconscious Bias at Work"](https://www.youtube.com/watch?v=NW5s_-Nl3JE)

-If you are unfamiliar with the term "Implicit Bias," take time to read this article to build your background knowledge.
+Step 2: If you are unfamiliar with the term "Implicit Bias," take time to read this article to build your background knowledge.
 * ["PBS News Hour: Implicit Bias"](https://www.pbs.org/newshour/nation/making-people-aware-of-their-implicit-biases-doesnt-usually-change-minds-but-heres-what-does-work)

 #### Reflect
-After reading the articles above, create a gist on Github and reflect (4-6 sentences) on the following prompts.
+Create a gist on Github and reflect (4-6 sentences) on the following prompts.

 * What were your reflections from the video?
 * In what ways have you examined your implicit biases before coming to Turing?